DataLab-Platform/DataLab/README.md

 ### New in DataLab 1.0

+New key features in DataLab 1.0:

+* New process isolation feature to run computations safely in a separate process
+* New remote control features to interact with DataLab from Spyder, Jupyter or any IDE
+* New remote control features to run computations with DataLab from a third-party application
 * New data processing and visualization features (see details in [changelog](CHANGELOG.md))
 * Fully automated high-level processing features for internal testing purpose, as well as embedding DataLab in a third-party software
 * Extensive test suite (unit tests and application tests) with >80% feature coverage